-My most memorable game has to be Rangers vs Celtic new year’s day 1986 mainly because me and Diane hid in her bed and listen to on the radio, avoiding her Dad who was annoyed with us as we were promoting nightclubs underage (Mardi Gras/Warehouse).
+My most memorable game has to be Rangers vs Celtic new year’s day 1986 mainly because me and Diane hid under her duvet hungover; listening in on the radio, avoiding her Dad who was annoyed with us as we were promoting nightclubs underage (Mardi Gras/Warehouse) the previous night.
 We won 2-0 that day.

-The best dash being after Celtic won the league at Love Street in 1986 and stole it off Hearts and we ran Rangers all over town after we got back from Love Street, no LSD that day probably due most of St. Mirren supporting Celtic anyway.
+The best dash being after Celtic won the league at Love Street in 1986 and stole it off Hearts and we ran Rangers all over Glasgow Town Centre after we got back from Love Street, no LSD that day probably due most of St. Mirren supporting Celtic anyway.

-The ICF didn’t know what hit them and it was the talk of the Queen Street phone boxes for months.
+The ICF didn’t know what had hit them; although, it was the “Sound of the Crowd” for some time!

-I think it was 1985?.
-They were both at the Hearts vs. Celtic game Tynecastle on a wet Wednesday night in the capital; together as always.
-We all stood under stood by the pylon floodlights (at the height of the AIDS scare); Nikki and Rusty were together as always (inseparable).
-At that point Hearts were determined to give her a hard time over the fence as Nikki defected!
-Nikki still Hearts loyal, caused massive problems back in the day.
-CSG gave it back but it got too much and us girls walked away.
-We did had the first of many CSG girl group hugs over the years, such is the bond with the casual girls.
+It was 1985.
+Nikki and Rusty were both at the Hearts v Celtic game at Tynecastle on a wet Wednesday night in the capital; together as always.
+We all stood under pylon floodlights it was at the height of the Aids scare too.
+It was a bleak time.
+At that point Hearts were always determined to give her a hard time from over the fence as Nikki had defected and Nikki still being a Hearts loyal caused massive issues back in the day.
+CSG gave it back but it all got too much and us girls walked away.
+We did have the first of of many CSG girl group hugs over the years such is the bond with with the casual girls.

-One school night me Nikki, Diane and Co.
+One school night me, Nikki, Diane and Co.
 Edinburgh again.
-This time against Hibs right proper kick off.
-Nikki with her half bar down her duffle coat, that wasn’t required as JOK saved the day.
-I was running all over the place.
+This time against Hibs and a right proper kick-off.
+Nikki with her half bar down her duffle coat, this wasn’t required as the famous John O’Kane saved the day.

-Other mobs had girls too, most notably Sharon and Julie of Rangers who were ruthless in the pursuit of us girls to the point where they would show up on your doorstep.
+Other mobs had girls too, most notably Sharon MacDonald and Julie Duncan of Rangers who were ruthless in the pursuit of us girls to the point where they would show up on your doorstep.
 This happened to me once after coming home from St. Margaret Mary Secondary school, no violence occurred by I held my ground verbally.

 The violence side wasn’t restricted to the boys, we would get stuck in too.
 Katie being the instigator I would throw a punch and hide behind her.
 Although I did come a cropper once at Motherwell and was rag dolled with the dungaree straps.

-Most of all both we are glad we experienced being a lassie casual as it keeps you grounded to this day, best of all we are still good friends to this day.
+Most of all, we are glad we experienced being a lassie casual as it keeps us grounded to this day.
+Best of all we are still good friends to this day.